JackM15/FlaskTaskr/README.md

 1 - Users can sign in and out from the landing page

-2 - New ujsers can register on a registration page
+2 - New users can register on a registration page

 3 - Once signed in, users can add new tasks (each task has a name, due date, priority, status and a unique ID)